sagemath/trac_to_gh/Issue 4655.md

 # Issue 4655: doctest failure in plot.py with 3.2.1.rc0 on 64-bit SuSe linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4655

 Original creator: cremona